-- To provide a safe environment in which children can learn. - Be prepared to identify children who may benefit from early help. - Consider wider environmental factors in a child's life that may be a threat to their safety and/or welfare. - To understand the early help process and their role in it. - To understand the school's safeguarding policies and systems. - To undertake regular and appropriate training which is regularly updated. - Be aware of the process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Know what to do if a child tells them that he or she is being abused or neglected. - Know how to maintain an appropriate level of confidentiality. - Be aware of the indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.
+- To provide a safe environment in which children can learn. - Be prepared to identify children who may benefit from early help. - Consider wider environmental factors in a child's life that may be a threat to their safety and/or welfare. - To understand the early help process and their role in it. - To understand the school's safeguarding policies and systems. - To undertake regular and appropriate training which is regularly updated. - Be aware of the process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Know what to do if a child tells them that he or she is being abused or neglected and understand the impact abuse and neglect can have upon a child. - Be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - Know how to maintain an appropriate level of confidentiality. - Be aware of the indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.